MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/product-visualize.md

 - Use Dynamics 365 Import Tool (Preview) to prepare your files.

-### Create your own GLB files
+## Convert and optimize your own GLB files

-1. Create your own GLB files using these topics for reference:
+1. Convert and optimize your own GLB files using these topics for reference:

    - [Convert your 3D (CAD) models](convert-models.md)